bernhardAxonIvy/doc/source/designer-guide/how-to/extensions.rst

 .. _extensions-bundles:

-Axon.ivy extensions bundles (Eclipse plugin)
+Axon Ivy extensions bundles (Eclipse plugin)
 --------------------------------------------

-In order to provide an Axon.ivy extension for the Designer or Engine you need to provide it as an Eclipse plugin.
+In order to provide an Axon Ivy extension for the Designer or Engine you need to provide it as an Eclipse plugin.

 Development
 ~~~~~~~~~~~

-You can create your own Eclipse plugin in the Axon.ivy Designer by
+You can create your own Eclipse plugin in the Axon Ivy Designer by
 following these steps:

 #.
-Start Axon.ivy Designer
+Start Axon Ivy Designer

 #.
 Switch to the :guilabel:`Plug-in Development Perspective`.
 Menu: :guilabel:`Window` >
    :guilabel:`Open Perspective` > :guilabel:`Other...` > :guilabel:`Plug-in Development`